VanLoo-lab/ascat/README.md

 `devtools::install_github('Crick-CancerGenomics/ascat/ASCAT')`

 ## Major changes since v2.5.2
-- Default penalty for ASPCF is now 70 (was 25).
+- Default penalty for both ASPCF and ASmultiPCF is now 70 (was 25).
-- LogR correction (*ascat.GCcorrect*) can now be used to correct for both GC content and replication timing.
-Also, the correction method has been updated (now uses *splines*).
+- LogR correction (*ascat.GCcorrect*) can now be used to correct for both GC content (standard requirement) and replication timing (optional).
+Also, the correction method has been updated (it now uses a linear model with *splines*).
-- New set of instructions, as part of the main *ascat.prepareWTS* function, to prepare high-throughput sequencing (HTS) data (WGS, WES & targeted sequencing).
+- New set of instructions, as part of the main *ascat.prepareHTS* function, to prepare high-throughput sequencing (HTS) data (WGS, WES & targeted sequencing).
 See example in he *ExampleData* folder.
-Briefly, [alleleCounter](https://github.com/cancerit/alleleCount) is used to get allele counts at 1000G SNP positions on a pair of BAM/CRAM files.
+Briefly, [alleleCounter](https://github.com/cancerit/alleleCount) is used to get allele counts at specific loci on a pair of tumour/normal (either BAM or CRAM files).
 This information is then converted into logR and BAF values.
 This method is derived from the [Battenberg package](https://github.com/Wedge-lab/battenberg).
-Although this method allows running ASCAT on WGS data, we recommand running Battenberg for WGS and ASCAT for WES and targeted sequencing.
+Although this method allows running ASCAT on different HTS data:
+  - We recommend running [Battenberg](https://github.com/Wedge-lab/battenberg) on WGS data for accurate clonal and subclonal allele-specific copy-number alterations.
+  - Targeted sequencing data must be preprocessed using the *ascat.preprocessTargSeq* function to extract loci of interest.
+Once done, such loci list may be used as part of the *ascat.prepareHTS* function.
 - A QC function (*ascat.QC*) has been added.

 ### Testing